kindone/cppproptest/README.md

 }
 ```

-A property-based testing framework attempts to generate combinations of `a` and `b` and validate the function whether it always returns `true` for all the combinations.
+A property-based testing library can generate combinations of `a` and `b` and validate the given function whether it always returns `true` for all the generated combinations.

 > OK, passed 1000 tests